jaguillette/TimeExplorer/README.md

 you select "Multiple Timeline Sheets", then paste the sharing link to that aggregating spreadsheet into the next window, all of the entries from those timelines will be added to the visualization for you to browse.

+Once you've set up your spreadsheet, you can bookmark it like you would any other website.
+If you're loading from a file, that bookmark will only work on your computer, but if you're serving this tool from a web server, you can link to your timeline from anywhere.